prisms-center/CASMcode_docs/_formats/casm/crystallography/BasicStructure.md

 - {: #species-attribute-value } `value`: array of number

-  The dimension of the array must match the dimension of the [AnisoValTraits] type of the vector property.
+  The dimension of the `value` array must match the standard dimension of the CASM-supported [property] type whose name is the key for this object.
 See [Example 6](#example-6).

 ### Examples